Flow Configuration

 platform - optionally choose an explicit storage root override when this installation should use a shared lane instead of its default private lane

-For an end-user installation with profile prof-1, the default effective root for the example above is:
+For an end-user installation with id inst-1, the default effective root for the example above is:

 That means a later step like: